viperproject/gobra-book/src/termination.md

 # Termination

-Having talked about loops, the next thing to address is termination.
+Having discussed loops, the next thing to address is termination.
 Here we look at the termination of loops and recursive functions.
-In general, the problem of proving termination is [undecidable](https://en.wikipedia.org/wiki/Halting_problem).
+In general, proving termination is [undecidable](https://en.wikipedia.org/wiki/Halting_problem).
 However, for functions we write in practice, it is usually not hard to show termination.
-By default, Gobra checks for _partial correctness_, i.e. correctness with respect to specifications _if the function terminates_.
+By default, Gobra checks for _partial correctness_, i.e., correctness with respect to specifications _if the function terminates_.
-For _total correctness_, termination and correctness with respect to specifications must be proven.
+For _total correctness_, both termination and correctness with respect to specifications must be proven.
-To prove termination, Gobra uses _terminates measures_, i.e. expressions that are strictly decreasing and bounded from below.
+To prove termination, Gobra uses _termination measures_, i.e., expressions that are strictly decreasing and bounded from below.

 ## Partial correctness